Skip to main content

 Have you ever started cleaning the kitchen at midnight after a long day?
 Or have you ever found yourself suddenly rearranging a closet when you had to make a tough choice?
 You're not the only one.
 People often call this "stress cleaning."
 It's the strong, instinctual need to put things back in order in our physical environment so we can feel more in control and calm when our emotions are anything but.

 It's not just about keeping things neat; it's a way to deal with stress.
 In this article, we’ll explore the science of why cleaning relieves stress and how mindful cleaning supports emotional regulation and mental clarity.
 You’ll also learn when it’s a healthy coping tool — and when it might turn into emotional avoidance.
 When your inner world feels as chaotic as your outer one, it can be tough to find calm.
-For moments when you need immediate support, consider exploring an AI therapist to help you navigate the noise.
+For moments when you need immediate support, consider exploring a Mental Health AI to help you navigate the noise.

 What Is Stress Cleaning?